 Two dominant consumer wireless audio standards exist in the installed base today, Bluetooth and Apple’s Airplay.
 In spite of their popularity, neither standard was developed to deliver minimal setup, high quality audio across a myriad of different products.
 SKAA is an alternative wireless audio standard that could challenge both Bluetooth and AirPlay.
 The two primary reasons for this are SKAA’s focus on ease of connection, synchronized broadcast capability and quality of service.
 Moor Insights & Strategy is recommending that the consumer audio ecosystem take another look at the SKAA consumer wireless audio standard for their implementations.
 Moor Insights & Strategy look at the pros and cons of Bluetooth, Airplay and the potential for SKAA to emerge as a premium wireless audio standard.

 AMD SeaMicro: An Accelerator for Hyperscale Workloads (April 24, 2013)

 AMD SeaMicro’s disaggregated server enables large and small data center operators to optimize their hardware performance profile for specific applications.
 Today’s modular x86 servers are compute-centric, designed as a least common denominator to support a wide range of IT workloads.
 Those generic, virtualized IT workloads have much different resource optimization requirements than hyperscale and cloud applications.
 They have resulted in a “one size fits all” enterprise IT architecture that is not optimized for a specific set of IT workloads, and especially not emerging hyperscale workloads, such as web applications, big data, and object storage.
-Moor Insights & Strategy takes a look at AMD SeaMicro’s disaggregated servers and you can download the white paper here.
+Moor Insights & Strategy takes a look at AMD SeaMicro’s disaggregated servers.

 HP Moonshot: An Accelerator for Hyperscale Workloads (April 8, 2013)